Dragan Čović: Early political career

 In 1994, Čović joined the Croatian Democratic Union (HDZ BiH).
-Two years later, he became a member of the cantonal committee of the HDZ BiH.
-In 1997, he became the president of the city committee of the HDZ BiH in Mostar.
+Two years later, he became a member of the HDZ BiH's cantonal committee.
+In 1997, he became president of the HDZ BiH city committee in Mostar.

-In 1998, Čović became vice president of the HDZ BiH, while in 2002, he became the party's presidency member.
-In 2005, he was elected HDZ BiH president.
+In 1998, Čović became vice president of the HDZ BiH, while in 2002, he became a member of the party's presidency.
+In 2005, he was elected president of the HDZ BiH.
 From 1998 to 2001, Čović served as the Federal Minister of Finance.
-From 10 January 2001 to 12 March 2001, he served as Acting Prime Minister of the Federation of Bosnia and Herzegovina, succeeding the Party of Democratic Action's Edhem Bičakčić. Čović served as Acting Prime Minister for two months, before he himself was succeeded by Alija Behmen of the Social Democratic Party.
+From 10 January 2001 to 12 March 2001, he served as Acting Prime Minister of the Federation of Bosnia and Herzegovina, succeeding the Party of Democratic Action's Edhem Bičakčić. Čović served as Acting Prime Minister for two months before he himself was succeeded by Alija Behmen of the Social Democratic Party.

 First presidency (2002–2005)

 In the 2002 general election, Čović was elected member of the Presidency of Bosnia and Herzegovina with 114,606 votes.
 He served as Presidency member until 9 May 2005, when he was removed from office by the High Representative for Bosnia and Herzegovina, Paddy Ashdown, for abuse of power and position.